nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 Step 1. `LogicManager` receives the user input `addzoom 1 n/Lecture z/https://nus-sg.zoom.us/link` from `Ui`
 Step 2. `LogicManager` calls `ModuleListParser#parseCommand()` to create an `AddZoomLinkParser` Step 3.
 Additionally, `ModuleListParser` will call the `AddZoomLinkParser#parse()` method to parse the command arguments Step 4.
+This creates an `AddZoomLinkCommand` using a `ZoomDescriptor` object that encapsulates the `ZoomLink` and `ModuleLesson` to be added
-This creates an `AddZoomLinkCommand` and `AddZoomLinkCommand#execute()` will be invoked by `LogicManager` to create
+Step 5. `AddZoomLinkCommand#execute()` will be invoked by `LogicManager` to create
         the updated `Module` with the added `ZoomLink` and `ModuleLesson` by calling the `Module#addZoomLink()` method Step 5.
-The `Model#setModule()` operation exposed in the `Model` interface is invoked to replace the target module with the updated module containing the new zoom link
+The `Model#setModule()` operation exposed in the `Model` interface is invoked to replace the target module with the updated module containing the newly added zoom link
 Step 6.
 A `CommandResult` from the command execution is returned to `LogicManager`

 Given below is the sequence diagram of how the operation to add a zoom link works: